Effect of Supplemental Nutrition on Embryo Survival and Pregnancy Rate in Beef Heifers

 • Animal Production: livestock breeding

-While this project will have only direct short and intermediate outcomes, it will also contribute to long-term management changes in heifer development.
-Long term, these results may effect how females, potentially both beef and dairy, are managed prior to the breeding season.
+Long term, these results may effect how beef females are managed prior to the breeding season.
 The periods immediately before and after breeding are novel in a heifer’s development and represents new nutritional demands.
-Moving livestock producers to a system that promotes a well-timed, cost effective supplementation program could improve pregnancy rate and economic success.
-While the results of this project may not effect revolutionary change, it could provide evidence to promote further study.
-Through further study and improved knowledge, heifer management on rangeland could be altered to improve reproductive efficiency.
-Furthermore, this short-term flushing system could be incorporated into any management system, not only rangeland systems, but also a more intensive, drylot management style.
+Implementation of a system that promotes a targeted, cost effective supplementation program could improve pregnancy rate and reduce economic risk for livestock producers.
+This short-term supplementation system could be incorporated on ranches with widely varying forage resources.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.